-After Barrage of Criticism, USA Gymnastics Interim President and CEO Resigns
+After Barrage Of Criticism, USA Gymnastics Interim President And CEO Resigns

 After four days at the helm, former California congresswoman Mary Bono, who was picked to lead USA Gymnastics, resigned Tuesday.
 She was appointed as interim president and chief executive officer of the troubled organization on Friday.